yurchikb/Data-Cleaning-Project/CodeBook.md

 The following is the list of 66 initial names of input variables followed by the list of the 66 modified names of output variables.

-The list of variable names in raw input data are
+The list of variable names in raw input data that were changed by run.R scripts are
 > selected_feature_names

  [1] "tBodyAcc-mean()-X"           "tBodyAcc-mean()-Y"           "tBodyAcc-mean()-Z"